franklang/change36x-starter-theme/readme.md

 Scripts
 -------

+Running `gulp script` will process all script tasks once; then stop.

 ### Use vendor JS :

 Please note that Gulp `js:vendor` task is automatically replacing **.** characters with **-** in file names in order to meet RBS Change JS dependencies naming conventions.